PyMaster22/3-manifold/README.md

 - ~to install clang type in ``pacman -S mingw-w64-x86_64-clang`` and press enter ~
 - ~to install glfw type in ``pacman -S mingw-w64-x86_64-glfw`` and press enter~
 - ~then drag 3_less.c into the window and press enter~

+(World-of-reflections does NOT have any reflections it just sounded cool when I renamed it)